MicrosoftDocs/azure-dev-docs/java/build-and-push-images-to-azure-container-registry-using-maven-and-jib.md

 > [!NOTE]
 >
-> Due to the security concern of Azure Cli and Azure Container Registry, the credential created by `az acr login` is valid for 1 hour, if you meet *401 Unauthorized* error, you can run the `az acr login -n <your registry name>` command again to reauthenticate.
+> For security reasons, the credential created by `az acr login` is valid for 1 hour only.
+If you receive a *401 Unauthorized* error, you can run the `az acr login -n <your registry name>` command again to reauthenticate.

 ## Verify your container image